 - 4 large russet potatoes, peeled and cut into quarters (about 2 pounds)

-- 1 teaspoon of kosher salt (plus a pinch for the boiling pot)
+- 1 teaspoon kosher salt, plus a pinch for the boiling pot

 - 1 teaspoon smoked paprika